g-duclos/scprep/README.md

 	min_gene=min_gene,
 	max_mito=max_mito))
 ```

+* Store parameters specified in the scprep_parameters.csv file in a list labeled "Parameters" in the "assayData" slot labeled "Params" in the ExpressionSet object

+* Generate random seeds utilized for this analysis and store in a list labeled "Seeds" in the "assayData" slot labeled "Params" in the ExpressionSet object

 * Select genes with at least 3 transcript counts in a pre-specified (see "gene_filter" in scprep_parameters.csv) percentage (default = 0.1%) of cells and label as "Expressed" in "fData" slot of ExpressionSet object.
 All other genes are labeled as "Not_Expressed" in "fData" slot of ExpressionSet object.